Jontom01/NarrativeMapper/README.md

 - Automatically embed, cluster, and summarize the comments (with pretty progress bars if using --verbose)

-- Output a formatted results file in the current directory (output_summary.txt)

 - Print the summarized narratives and sentiment to the terminal

+- Output a formatted results file in the current directory (if using --flag-output)

 **Output example** from [this dataset](https://github.com/Jontom01/NarrativeMapper/blob/main/sample_data/comment_data/comment_data_space.csv):